 This is one of the most obvious signs that you should see a periodontist.
 Watch closely to see if your gums bleed when you floss or brush.
 If they do, seek input from a qualified periodontist, so you can address relatively minor issues before they evolve into expensive and painful problems.

+Loose teeth can be a sign of thinning bone and serious infections, such as periodontitis.
 If you have noticed that your teeth have begun to feel a little loose, you should definitely visit a periodontist.
 Even if you think it is just your imagination, it’s a good idea to schedule an examination, since this could be a very early sign of serious gum disease and underlying bone damage.

 Although our gums naturally recede as we age, it shouldn’t be very noticeable.
 If you think your teeth look longer when you look in the mirror, this could be a sign of advanced gum recession resulting from periodontal disease.
 Book an appointment with a local periodontist to find out for sure.